What to Expect From a Bulging Disc From Car Accident

 The time it takes to settle any personal injury case depends a great deal on how long the recovery takes.
 A victim may have a few months of treatment, for example.

-If they are well, the attorney can then send the settlement amount to the insurance company.
-And, the insurer will respond within 30 days with an offer to settle.
+If they are well, the attorney can then send a settlement demand to the insurance company.
+And, the insurer will usually respond within 30-days with an offer to settle.

 This example is on the short end of the process.
 For some, recovery takes much longer.
+For instance, Allstate and State Farm are notoriously slow.
 There are a few cases which go on for months or years.

 Why Having an Attorney is So Important